 </div>

-• Front-end JS content operation:If you need to get the innerText or textContent of a DOM element through JavaScript, then provide plain text content at the back-end template level, which can simplify the writing of front-end scripts.
+• Front-end JS operation content:If you need to get the innerText or textContent of a DOM element through JavaScript, then provide plain text content on the backend template level, which can simplify the writing of frontend scripts.

-These filters of AnQiCMS provide great flexibility for content display, allowing us to accurately control the presentation of content according to different needs, thereby creating a more professional and user-friendly website user experience.
+These filters provided by AnQiCMS offer great flexibility for content display, allowing us to precisely control the presentation form of content according to different needs, thereby creating a more professional and user-friendly website user experience.